mcarrascopiaggio/holbertonschool-AirBnB_clone/README.md

 ## Learning objectives:

-* How to create a Python package
+* How to create a Python package.
 * How to create a command interpreter in Python using the cmd module
 * What is Unit testing and how to implement it in a large project
 * How to serialize and deserialize a Class